 Your fitness level is a significant factor when it comes to speed.
 But, if you have the optimum muscle strength and want a bike that will power through your intense workouts, we’d recommend getting a recumbent bike.

 Upright bikes offer a great cycling experience.
-But, they’re not as fast as recumbent bikes or even traditional bikes, for that matter.
+But, they’re not as fast as recumbent bicycles or even traditional ones, for that matter.
 Chalk it up to the structure of the upright bike’s frame.
-But with a recumbent bike, the machine’s design allows you to put your all into cycling and breaking records.
+But with a recumbent, the machine’s design allows you to put your all into cycling and breaking records.

 Recumbent bikes also offer better results because they allow you to exert more power when you pedal.
 The pedals are in front rather than beneath you.
 You’re reclined against the seat and let your leg muscles do the job for you.
 Because your arm muscles are free, this allows your body to send all the energy and adrenaline to your legs.